WINTER SALE: Save up to $862 on our trips! Book now and secure your adventure!

 Donald Trump doesn’t appear to like trying new things.
 When he dines at Jean-Georges, a restaurant with three Michelin stars in the Trump International Tower in New York, Chris Christie says he requests a personalised order, ‘the special thing you made for me’, rather than experiment with the restaurant’s other creative dishes.

-When it comes to eating at the White House, which happens frequently in the life of a president, Trump again has a preferred eating pattern.
+When it came to eating at the White House, which happens frequently in the life of any president, Trump again has a preferred eating pattern.
 TIME reported that Trump seems to like being served slightly different food to that of his guests.
 When they are served creamy vinaigrette on their salad, he receives Thousand Island dressing.
 When served chicken, he’s the only one who gets extra sauce.
 And for dessert, he gets two scoops of vanilla ice cream with his piece of chocolate cream pie, when everyone else is stuck with one.

 Snacks and drinks